-Willpower is essential if we are to try to achieve, overcome and succeed, so why do we fail at the willpower thing?
+Willpower is essential if we are to achieve, overcome and succeed, so why do we fail at the willpower thing?
 What is it about willpower that has a tendency to stop us in our tracks, just when we need it the most?

 We shouldn’t start something that’s too important not to finish that we know we won’t have the energy for.
 For example, if we have a tax return to do, we shouldn’t start it after a frustrating day at work.
 We need to anticipate how much time we’ll need to complete it and plan-ahead, so that we have time to finish it without giving up.

-A lack of willpower can be cited in the usual things, staying up too late, drinking too much, smoking and eating the wrong foods.
+A lack of willpower can also be cited in the usual things, like staying up too late, drinking too much, smoking and eating the wrong foods.
 It’s anything that contributes to a short-term fix and a long-term problem.